 Jasper and Ashley are active in the San Francisco Bay Area coffee community: Jasper is a coffee educator at Ritual Coffee Roasters, while Ashley manages the CRO Cafe in Oakland.
 Though they have each been in specialty coffee for over five years, they are relatively new to podcasting, and feel Boss Barista is rapidly improving as they become more comfortable with the medium.
 “We are getting better at interviewing and asking questions, so every time we record, I think that’s our best episode,” says Ashley.
 Assisting the pair with Boss Barista is Nate Gwatney, who edits every episode.

 With Boss Barista’s listenership has quickly increased in its five-month existence, Jasper and Ashley hope they’re providing a voice that will help the specialty coffee community become more thoughtful, open, and evolved.
 “If we truly wish to become an industry that is welcoming to humans, we must first turn to the rest of our industry that we’ve kept silent and ignored,” says Jasper.
 “Boss Barista is the creation of that voice.
 With this platform, we hope to change our industry.”

-Boss Barista is available on theand on .
-Ashley adds that the podcasters welcome and want to cover topics the community is passionate about.
+Boss Barista is available on the Permanent Barista website and on iTunes.
+Ashley adds that the podcasters welcome feedback and want to cover topics the community is passionate about.
 “In general, we’re most fueled by others and we want to hear from our community,” she says.
 “We want to address the myriad ideas and stories all our members have to share, and our door is always open and we respond to requests.”